 CAP no longer needs staff to manage email servers, so their technology team can focus on how best to use their skills to meet the mission of the organization.
 For instance, CAP redirected funds that were previously earmarked for email and server maintenance to hire more network administrators and deploy more robust tools like Microsoft System Center Configuration Manger (SCCM).

 And, CAP’s Help Desk is now able to provide better customer service and training to the entire staff.
 Without the need for highly technical people to manage internal systems, CAP has been able to build a Help Desk with staff who understand the technology, but also enjoy solving problems.
-With the team at New Signature available around the clock, they have a partner that can help solve the more difficult challenges when they pop up.
+With the team at the Cognizant Microsoft Business Group available around the clock, they have a partner that can help solve the more difficult challenges when they pop up.

 The end result was improved functionality, happier staff and a better-aligned Help Desk.